SAMPLE USVI ITINERARY

 We sail past the West End of Saint John past Haulover and brushing our port side along the BVI territorial waters.
 You will see Tortola and Norman very close, and even as far as Virgin Gorda.
 This is a great area for catching fish!
 From here on out we are on the South Shore of St. John.
 All beaches are much harder to get to, making them much more secluded and quiet compared to North Shore beaches.
 This is also deep in the park boundary, so there are very few houses and no towns where we will be going.
 Perfect for stargazing at night!

 Salt Pond Bay

 Very secluded and protected, Salt Pond is a tranquil place to relax.
 There is a short walk to the Salt Pond, or the Rams Head Trail hike.
-Also great for Watersports, Sup, Kayak, and especially the Lilly Pad!
+Also great for Watersports, especially a Lilly Pad floating mat!